matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 [RFC7644](https://www.rfc-editor.org/rfc/rfc7644) which details the protocol.
 The WG is alive and there are [several drafts currently being worked](https://datatracker.ietf.org/wg/scim/documents/).

-A SCIM implementation basically consists in a set of HTTP endpoints used to read or edit objects such as *Users* and *Groups*, plus a few metadata endpoints.
+A SCIM implementation basically consists of a set of HTTP endpoints used to read or edit objects such as *Users* and *Groups*, plus a few metadata endpoints.
 The different standard HTTP methods (GET, POST, PUT, PATCH, DELETE) are used depending on the intended actions on the objects.